Gyuhyeok001/Lane-Object-Detection/README.md

 # Lane-Object-Detection

-This project integrates lane following and object detection using ROS 2 & OpenCV.
-It demonstrates real-time processing of video or camera input to detect lane lines and objects simultaneously.
+This project integrates lane following and object detection using ROS 2, OpenCV, and YOLOv5.
+It demonstrates frame-by-frame processing of video input to detect lane lines and objects simultaneously, and generates ROS 2 `Twist` commands for robot control.

 ---